DrugLib.com — Drug Information Portal

 - Regular use of non-steroidal anti-inflammatory drugs (except long term low dose

-- Subjects undergoing psychiatric treatment, having a history of drug or alcohol abuse,
+- Subjects undergoing psychiatric treatment, having a current history of drug or

 - Subjects with concurrent major physical illness (including cardiac or liver disease,

-diabetes, inflammatory bowel disease, glaucoma, urinary retention, active thyroid disease, vasculitis, lactose intolerance explaining symptoms), psychotic illness or eating disorder.
+diabetes, inflammatory bowel disease, glaucoma, urinary retention, active thyroid disease, vasculitis, lactose intolerance explaining symptoms)

 - Subjects whose literacy skills are insufficient to complete self report